 Pathways are currently available to Randolph County School System and Asheboro City Schools students in the areas of Healthcare, Advanced Manufacturing, and Agriculture.

-For more information about career pathways for students, please contact Nancy Cross, Career-Technical Education, Innovative School Design and 6-8 Instruction. at 336-633-5062.
+For more information about career pathways for students, please contact David Cross, Director of Career-Technical Education, at 336-633-5062.